dineshkummarc/cozy/README.md

 and use as less code as possible.
 Compared to code, metadata is easier to test without considerable amounts of computational power.

+### Code structure ###

+Most of the CouchApp initial app structure is left untouched.
+Besides that:

+- "./meta/" - I keep most of the application logic;
+- "./lib/" - added a couple of good things in the "lib" like JsonHtml parser, a test runner for the server-side Javascript code, and a tiny library of useful Javascript functions that I use myself;
+- "./vendor/" - added the JSON2 Javascript library;

 ### Notes ###

-- This is a work in progress;
+- this is a work in progress, good ideas are welcome;
-- The shell scripts are Bourne Shell scripts written on FreeBSD that may need some tweaking.
+- the shell scripts are Bourne Shell scripts written on FreeBSD that may need some tweaking.
-- The Javascript scripts expect /usr/local/bin/js as interpretter.
+- the Javascript scripts expect /usr/local/bin/js as interpretter.